 Born in Trinidad and Tobago, Che grew up sailing and sea-scouting and has taken part in national, regional and international competitions and events worldwide.

-Che has been involved in the growth of Arts Letters and Numbers since 2011 and is currently a Resident Fellow at its Headquarters in Averill Park, NY.
+Che has been involved in the growth of Arts Letters and Numbers since 2011 and was between 2014 - 2016 a Resident Fellow at its Headquarters in Averill Park, NY.